top of page

 Beth Ridgeway

 Beth Ridgeway has been performing on stage for more than 20 years.
 After watching an improv show in NYC one summer, she returned to Huntsville looking to perform comedy.
 Beth has enjoyed being an improviser since 2013.
-She currently performs with Rocket City Improv and is a board member at Shenanigans Comedy Theatre.
-When she is not on stage, you can find her at home with her daughter and husband playing board games.
+When she is not on stage, you can find her at home with her daughter and husband playing board games or watching Disney movies.

 Jeremy Satcher